Pist.On

-Pist.On (also spelled Pist*On, Pist-On, Pist•On, PistOn, and Piston) is an American heavy metal band from Staten Island, New York.
-The band released two albums in the 1990s.
-They split up in 2001 but announced a reunion in 2015.
+Pist.On (also spelled Pist*On, Pist-On, Pist•On, PistOn, and Piston) is an American alternative metal band from Staten Island, New York.
+They released two albums in the 1990s before splitting up in 2001.
+In 2015, the band announced a reunion.

 History

 Original members

 Formed around the core duo of Henry Font (vocals, guitars) and Val.Ium (bass, backing vocals), the band released two demos in the early 1990s, the second of which, Urine the Money, was produced by Josh Silver of Type O Negative.
 The band's friendship with Type O Negative (also based out of Brooklyn) brought them both help and scorn in subsequent years.

 In 1996 the band, now rounded out by Paul Poulos (guitars, backing vocals) and Danny "Jam" Kavadlo (drums), released their first full-length album, Number One, to critical acclaim in both the United States and Europe.
 Subsequent tours with Type O Negative and Marilyn Manson helped improve the band's notoriety.
 Within a year, they moved from the independent Mayhem/Fierce record label to a major label, Atlantic Records.
 Also around this time, Poulos and Kavadlo both left the band.